country4livin/Project2_Crowdfunding_ETL/README.md

 # Project2_Crowdfunding_ETL
+This project is brought to by: Janice Guallpa, Jennifer Robison, Kelley Blue, Nicolette Sorensen, and Deborah Kisch.

 ## 1. Created the Category and Subcategory DataFrames
 ---
 **Created a Category DataFrame that has the following columns:**
+Created by Nicolette
 - A "category_id" column that is numbered sequential form 1 to the length of the number of unique categories.
 - A "category" column that has only the categories.

 Exported the DataFrame as a `category.csv` CSV file.

 **Created a SubCategory DataFrame that has the following columns:**
+Created by Deborah
 - A "subcategory_id" column that is numbered sequential form 1 to the length of the number of unique subcategories.
 - A "subcategory" column that has only the subcategories.